 Just a quick reflection this week on what was another insightful and energetic workshop.
-Once again I found myself with a bag full of stool components and all the relevant tools and equipment for assembling the, only this time I was heading to Ark-T; a community art space in Cowley, Oxford, which I had never visited before.
+Once again I found myself with a bag full of stool components and all the relevant tools and equipment for assembling them.
+This time I was heading to Ark-T, a community art space in East Oxford, where I had never visited before.

-Emmy- head facilitator of the Her Space project- held a debriefing before the girls arrived.
-Her Space is funded by the money raised during the Children in Need campaign, and provides a safe and supportive space for young women from a variety of backgrounds.
-Leading up to Christmas, the girls have been working with the residential artists from Ark-T, as well as other visiting craftspeople, to stock their own stall for a Christmas market.
+Emmy- head facilitator of the Her Space project- held a short briefing before the girls arrived.
+She told me that Her Space is funded by the money raised during the Children in Need campaign, and provides a safe and supportive space for young women from a variety of backgrounds.
+Leading up to Christmas, the girls have been working with the resident artists at Ark-T, as well as other visiting craftspeople, to stock their own stall for a Christmas market.
 Oxford City Council provided further funds for this project specifically.
 I was visiting the girls for just the one session, after which they would be able to take home their very own piece of furniture.

-It was tough- both practically and emotionally- to ensure all the girls were engaged or preoccupied for the whole of the time.
-Although the activity might not have been in line with all of the girls’ interests, it was rewarding to see at least a few of them seemingly to enjoy it.
-Despite the chaos going on around them, there was a few- predominantly the quieter girls- who did a very neat job of assembling their stool.
+It was tough- both practically and emotionally- to ensure all the girls were engaged or preoccupied for the whole session.
+Although the activity might not have been in line with all of the girls’ interests, it was rewarding to see some of them enjoy it.
+Despite the chaos going on around them, there was a few who did a very neat job of assembling their stool.

-Having been ‘thrown in at the deep end’ as it were, I think I will be better prepared for any future sessions at Ark-T. Getting to the know the different characters within the group will also enable me to be a better workshop facilitator in the future.
-My hope is to inform the girls on how they might pursue a creative future for themselves; whether through their studies, jobs or personal lives.
-Art and craft have been such useful tools at helping me navigate my own path adolescence, so I really hope the girls took something beneficial from the session.
-As Emmy said- in response to some of the girls exclaims that they ‘can’t do it’- ‘not everything in life is easy, sometimes it’s good to do things that are difficult’.
+My hope was to inform the girls of how they might pursue a creative future for themselves; whether through their studies, jobs or personal lives.
+Art and craft have been such useful tools at helping me navigate my own path through adolescence, so I really hope the girls took something beneficial from the session.
+As Emmy said- in response to one of the girls , as she exclaimed that she ‘can’t do it’- ‘not everything in life is easy, sometimes it’s good to do things that are difficult’.

 Emmy is definitely right.
 The workshop had used up all of my energy for the evening, meaning it was an early night for me!
-But it had certainly taught me a lot: about myself, about others, and about my own discipline.
+But it had certainly taught me a lot: about myself, about others, and about my own creative practice.